 Editor’s Note: This editorial was created in partnership with our good friends at BLDG Active.

-An active outdoor lifestyle and its inherent risks put a bit of wear and tear on your body and most of us do it all under-prepared for both the serious and the basic injuries.
+An active outdoor lifestyle and its inherent risks put a bit of wear and tear on your body and most of us do it all while under-prepared for both the serious and the basic injuries.
 Imagine (or remember) the scramble to disinfect a wound after a wipeout in the backcountry or the burn from armpit rash after a marathon session in the water.
 There’s no medicine cabinet to run to because, well, you’re out there.

 Because of this, Justin Gardner, who used to work in the regenerative medicine field, founded BLDG Active, hoping to bring a cutting-edge regenerative technology from the hospitals to outdoor athletes.
 The BLDG Active product line, which consists of a topical spray and a topical gel, is more or less an all-in-one skin and wound repair solution for any kind of skin damage.
 In fact, Medical Director of the World Surf League, Dr. Chris Prosser, works with BLDG Active and uses the ACTIVE Skin Repair treatment for WSL athletes, calling it the League’s go-to for all skin damage, including reef cuts, wounds, insect bites, and even sunburns.
 He’s also used the same gel and sprays to treat X-Games athletes and even Nitro Circus athletes.